pyrhaa/sarahro/README.md

 Development is ongoing and the development team too ... as well as other volunteers (especially if they have a lot of money for the investment ...), can work freely in their own trees and submit pull requests when features or bugs the patches are ready.

+# Very very very Muchas Frequently Asked Questions

+**How much sarahro can exist? – So many blablabla!**

+Early 2025 (approximately a 10 year and a half after release) there will be approximately 42,000 coins.
+Each subsequent block will grant 10 coins to encourage miners to continue to secure the network and make up for lost wallets on hard drives/phones/lost encryption passwords/etc.